Tencent wants to merge China’s esports archrivals Douyu and Huya – TechCrunch

 Ammo for Tencent

 Industry observers believe the merger can significantly expand Tencent’s reach in the gaming supply chain.
-The company is the publisher behind blockbusters like the mobile versions of PUBG and Call of Duty, and the addition of a livestreaming empire will allow it to capture not just gamers but also the wider esports spectatorship.
+The company is the publisher behind blockbusters like the mobile versions of PUBG and Call of Duty, and the addition of a live-streaming empire will allow it to capture not just gamers but also the wider esports spectatorship.

 New challengers have sprung up in the field.
 While Douyu and Huya focused on esports from the outset, more general-purpose video services like Bilibili and Kuaishou have been luring legions of esports users in recent years.
 But lo and behold, Tencent is also an investor in Bilibili and Kuaishou.